ndivho100/Car-Sales-Excel-Project/README.md

 Data exploration to answer key questions such as
 - What is the Overall sales trend?
 - Which Age group is buying cars the most?
 - Does people prefer buying car in cash or installment?

+###Results of the analysis
+- Adults is the age group that is buying more cars
+- Male gender is the one buying lot of the cars
+- When marketing cars the target should be adults